 Qualifying for a Home Construction Loan

 Now that you have a plan for your new home, it’s time to qualify for your construction loan.
 In many ways, the process is the same as qualifying for a traditional mortgage loan.
 The construction loan lender will review your financial situation and decide if you present a relatively low risk.
 Some of the things that a construction loan provider looks at include:

-- Credit score: This is the most important element of any home loan, and it’s no different with a construction loan.
+- Credit score: This is the most important element of any home loan, and it’s no different with construction loans.
 In fact, because there might not be anything of tangible value before construction, you might need an even higher credit score.
 You typically need a minimum credit score of 680 to qualify, so you need to improve your credit score if you’re not there yet.

 - Debt-to-income (DTI) ratio: As with a regular mortgage, the lower your debt-to-income ratio, the better off you’ll be.
 Most lenders require that your DTI be no more than 45% of your gross monthly income.

-- Down payment: While you might be able to get by with 5% or less for a down payment with a traditional mortgage (FHA, USDA, and VA loans famously come with much lower down payments), a construction loan is a different story.
+- Down payment: While you might be able to get by with 5% or less for a down payment with traditional mortgages (FHA, USDA, and VA loans famously come with much lower down payments), construction loans are a different story.
 You’ll likely have to put down at least 20% to make it happen.
 In some cases, though, as with a renovation loan, you might get away with a lower down payment.

 By planning ahead and making sure your finances are in order, you have a better chance of qualifying for a construction loan.